wso2/docs-is/en/includes/concepts/workforce-iam.md

 - Configure iProove facial biometrics for your workforce
 - Configure HYPR biometric for your workforce

-Asgardeo automatically configures a default login flow for you to get started.
-You can design your desired login flow by adding social providers or MFA options using Asgardeo's visual login flow designer, where you can drag and drop the required elements.
+{{product_name}} automatically configures a default login flow for you to get started.
+You can design your desired login flow by adding social providers or MFA options using {{product_name}}'s visual login flow designer, where you can drag and drop the required elements.
 Alternatively, you can use the Login Flow AI feature to generate the desired login flow based on your plain text instructions.

-Make workforce authentication adaptive by adjusting authentication options such as adaptive MFA , adaptive access control and passkey enrollment as per the current risk level assessed using contextual parameters such as location, device and behavior.
-Asgardeo offers a set of ready to use templates that can be configured for your workforce requirements and you can also develop your own adaptive authentication scripts.
+Make workforce authentication adaptive by adjusting authentication options such as adaptive MFA , adaptive access control and passkey enrollment as per the current risk level assessed using contextual parameters such as location, device and behavior. {{product_name}} offers a set of ready to use templates that can be configured for your workforce requirements and you can also develop your own adaptive authentication scripts.

 - Configure group-based access control
 - Configure concurrent sessions based access control